hrishabhsrivastava/GRI2022/README.md

 ![Multitask Network](https://github.com/hrishabhsrivastava/GRI2022/blob/main/Model/MTL%20network.png)

 The multitask network takes in broadband spectra and predicts both narrowband fluxes and redshifts while training the network.
 The main advantage of such a network is that both the output branches improves each others' predictions.
 Once the model is ready, it just needs a few broadband fluxes and gives output as photometric fluxes, better than the previous model.

-### Output and comparison of plot

-The given plot shows the comparison of to